dmeehan1968/junie-explorer/docs/overview.md

 - **IDE Filter**: Filter projects by specific JetBrains IDEs (WebStorm, IntelliJ IDEA, etc.)
 - **Project List**: All discovered projects with their associated IDEs
 - **Project Metrics**: Quick overview of issues and tasks for each project
-- **Refresh Button**: Update the data by rescanning your JetBrains cache directory
+- **Refresh Button**: Update the data by rescanning your JetBrains logs directory

 Click on a project name to drill into the details.